hengma1001/computing_intro/2025 summer intern computing notes.md

 ### Conda/mamba
 One of the most useful features of `conda` is setting up multiple python environments for different projects/test runs.
 [The instructions can be found here](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).The `mamba` is a faster version of `conda`.

+### VS Code
+[Microsoft VS Code](https://code.visualstudio.com/) provides a nice interface to edit and develop codes on both local machines and remote workstations via ssh.
+It also provides jupyter functionality and many others via its extension.
+It is my first choice for coding.

 ## Torch
 Pytorch is the AI/ML framework, which enables the users to create and train their own AI models.
 It also hosts [PyTorch Hub](https://pytorch.org/hub/) for trained models.
 [The tutorial](https://docs.pytorch.org/tutorials/beginner/basics/intro.html) is a good place to start learning the basics of torch and neural network.